nathan-gardner/SECON2023Robot/README.md

 Fatima Al-Heji

 Luke McGill is an undergraduate Electrical Engineering student and is currently a Senior at Tennessee Technological University.
 Luke is just a guy being a dude.
+I like chickfila and long walks on the beach.

 Mark Beech